orenbenkiki/loggy/README.md

 #[loggy::scope("scope name")]
 fn foo() {
-    /// Log messages generated here will be prefixed by the scope name instead of the module name.
+    // Log messages generated here will be prefixed by the scope name instead of the module name.
-    ...
+    // ...
 }

 #[loggy::scope]
 fn bar() {
-    /// Log messages generated here will be prefixed by the function name `bar` instead of the module name.
+    // Log messages generated here will be prefixed by the function name `bar` instead of the module name.
-    ...
+    // ...
 }

 fn baz() {
     loggy::with_scope("scope name", || {
-        /// Log messages generated here will be prefixed by the scope name instead of the module name.
+        // Log messages generated here will be prefixed by the scope name instead of the module name.
-        ...
+        // ...
     });

-    if ... {
+    if some_condition {
         let _scope = loggy::Scope::new("scope name");
-        /// Log messages generated here will be prefixed by the scope name instead of the module name.
+        // Log messages generated here will be prefixed by the scope name instead of the module name.
-        ...
+        // ...
     } else {
     }
 }